COMPUTERS GLOSSARY

 Pixel - a pixel (abbreviated px) is a picture element that is the smallest unit of a digital image.

 Protocol - a set of rules to follow for successful data communication.
+The set of rules are used as a common network language.

 USB - a hardware interface for connecting up to 127 peripheral devices using a Universal Serial Bus.